Supreme Court of Texas orders Dallas salon owner released from jail

 The announcement came shortly after Gov. Greg Abbott said Texans can't be jailed for violating statewide executive orders as some businesses are allowed to reopen.

-The governor pointed to the Dallas salon owner who is currently jailed for criminal contempt of court after she violated a temporary restraining order issued by a state district judge.
+The governor pointed to the Dallas salon owner who was jailed for criminal contempt of court after she violated a temporary restraining order issued by a state district judge.

 Abbott said he is modifying his executive orders, eliminating jail as a punishment for anyone who violates his rule.